 - 46th Street and West Avenue Municipal Building

 - 34th Street Welcome Center

-- By mail or online until May 16.
+- By mail or online.

 Ocean City has city-operated lots on Fifth Street, Eighth Street, Ninth Street, 14th Street and Moorlyn Terrace, in addition to various privately owned lots.
 Almost any street between 8th – 14th has parking lots close to the boardwalk/beach area.
 Many Ocean City streets offer metered parking as well – meters are in effect from May 1 through Oct.
 31. Information about cost and time is displayed on the meters, and some parking meters accept credit cards for payment.

 Restrooms are located at 1st Street; 6th Street; Music Pier; 11th Street; 12th Street; 34th Street Playground; 58th Street Beach.
 All bathrooms are handicapped accessible.
 Family bathrooms are located at 1st and 12th streets.

 Handicapped beach access is provided at the following locations: Surf Road, Waverly Beach, St. James Place, 1st Street, Pennlyn Place and at the following streets: 3rd, 5th Street, 6th, 8th (Music Pier), 9th, 12th, 14th, 16th, 20th, 21st.
 22nd, 24th, 25th, 27th, 28th, 30th – 47th Streets, St. David’s Place, Merion Place, and 48th – 59th Streets.